 Old Western Culture: A Christian Approach to the Great Books will eventually be a series of four Great Books courses for high school students.
-Thus far only the first two courses, The Greeks and The Romans, are available.
-The next two courses will be Christendom and The Moderns.
+Thus far, the first three courses, The Greeks, The Romans, and Christendom are available.
+The final course in the series will be The Moderns.

 The Old Western Culture video course series makes it possible for students to get a Great Books education through independent study using video lectures, student workbooks, and term papers along with the literary works.
 This is high-quality classical education although it lacks the element of Socratic discussion with other students and a mentor.
 Each completed course should earn a student two high school credits: one for literature, one-half credit for history, and one-half credit for philosophy or theology.

 Students will read many classic works of literature as they become familiar with some of the most influential books that have shaped western civilization.